Deploying Grafana

 Grafana is an open-source platform for analytics and monitoring.
-It's an ideal choice to use in combination with an InfluxDB Metric Drain.
+It's an ideal choice to use in combination with an InfluxDB metric drain.
+Grafan is useful in a number of ways:

 • It makes it easy to build beautiful graphs and set up alerts.